 From the road, it’s easy to see why.
 Take a smattering of cedar in an otherwise open prairie.
 Today, there might not seem to be anything wrong.
 But hit fast forward.
 The trees grow and drop berries every year; the birds eat those berries and drop the seed in another patch of grass; the cycle continues.

 That smattering of unassuming trees turns into a crowd, and that crowd into a stand, and that stand will eventually join with others and become a juniper forest.
 The grasses that cover this patch of land today wither away as the trees prevent water and sunlight from reaching the surface.
-Species that rely on open prairie, like the greater and lesser prairie-chickens, leave or die off as their habitat disappears.
+Species that rely on the open prairies, like the greater and lesser prairie chickens, leave or die off as their habitat disappears.

 Welcome to Oklahoma, home of the mighty Green Glacier.

 Driving west from Tulsa, I was supposed to be watching the side of the road for signs of cedar.
 But it didn’t work out that way.
 I picked up a hitchhiker, who kept up a steady stream of chatter from the moment he got in the car.
 I had a hell of a time getting him to keep the cap on his anonymous bottle of liquor while he regaled me with his many dubious tales.
 I let him out in Oklahoma City, then continued west on Interstate 40.